Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Results

 \subsection{Implicit regularization}

 Finally, we analyze the performance of the IRMAE.
 Figure~\ref{fig:singular_values_n} shows the singular value spectra of the latent space covariances of $Z'$ for varying numbers of intermediate linear layers $n$.
 For comparison, we present the singular values obtained from PCA decomposition applied to the training data and then projected onto the test data.
 Additionally, we examine the spectra from the F$d$AE with $d=4096$, indicative of no implicit regularization, to highlight the distinctions between these models in terms of regularization effectiveness.
 The PCA singular values remain relatively constant beyond the initial 10 values.
 However, with an increase in $n$, there is a notable drop in the singular values of IRMAE at certain indices.
 Specifically, the F$d$AE exhibits a decrease towards the end of the index range, implying the utilization of over 3000 dimensions in the bottleneck layer to represent the data.
 As $n$ increases, the drop starts to occur at lower index values; with $n=1$, the reduction in singular values is minimal and gradual.
 In contrast, for $n=2$, the drop is more pronounced.
-At $n=3$, the regularization becomes too intense, as evidenced by the utilization of $1000$ dimensions, which fails to achieve a effective reconstruction (in terms of the MSE and visual quality) as observed with $n=2$ or lower. \REFA{For $n=2$, the MSE is $3.5 \times 10^{-5}$, while for $n=3$, it is an order of magnitude larger}.
-When training networks whose dimensionality of the latent vector $z'$ was below the cut-off value, the singular value spectra did not show significant reductions, thereby utilizing the full capacity of the layer. \REFA{ As no sharp drop-off can be observed in the singular value spectra, as was observed in other, smaller, systems \citep{jing_implicit_2020,zeng_autoencoders_2023}, this criterion cannot be used estimate the minimum needed dimension of the latent space.
-Contrary to SIAE, IRMAE offers a natural ordering of the latent dimensions, and thus the same procedure to estimate $k_r$ and $d^*$ used above for F$d$AE can be repeated here, as seen in figure~\ref{fig:IRMAE_error_spectra} for the case with $n=2$.
-Doing so shows that, under this setup (which we tested thoroughly but does not exclude every possible architecture and hyperparameter choice), IRMAE fails to accurately represent all scales, and thus, no estimate of $d^*$ can be extracted.
-It is important to note that we were able to get estimates of $d^*$ at lower Rayleigh numbers, but they were consistently larger than the ones obtained via F$d$AE, more details on this below.}
+At $n=3$, the regularization becomes too intense, as evidenced by the utilization of $1000$ dimensions, which fails to achieve a effective reconstruction (in terms of the MSE and visual quality) as observed with $n=2$ or lower.
+For $n=2$, the MSE is $3.5 \times 10^{-5}$, while for $n=3$, it is an order of magnitude larger.
+When training networks whose dimensionality of the latent vector $z'$ was below the cut-off value, the singular value spectra did not show significant reductions, thereby utilizing the full capacity of the layer.